diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/database-design-2/2017-11-23-transactions-concurrency.md

   - undo and redo operations based on log possible
 - commit point of a transaction occurs when all operations that access the database have completed successfully
 - transaction writes a commit record into the log, if system failure occurs, can search for transactions with recorded ``start_transaction`` but no commit record

-### Desirable Properties of Transactions
-- ACID properties
-  - atomicity
-    - transaction performed in its entirety or not at all
-  - consistency preservation
-    - takes database from one consistent state to another (if we transfer money from ``A`` to ``B``, the consistency requirement is that ``A+B`` remains the same)
-  - isolation
-    - not interfered with by other transactions
-  - durability or permanency
-    - changes must persist in the database

-### Characterizing Schedules Based on Recoverability
-- schedule or history
-  - sequences that indicate the chronological order in which instructions of concurrent transactions are executed
-  - operations from different transactions can be interleaved in the schedule
-- total ordering of operations in a schedule
-  - for any two operations in the schedule, one must occur before the other

-### Characterizing Schedules Based on Serializabilty
-- serializable schedules: always considered to be correct when concurrent transactions are executing
-  - in a serial schedule instructions of transactions are not interleaved; one transaction is executed completely before the other
-- places simultaneous transactions in series
-  - transaction ``T1`` before ``T2``, or vice versa
-- problem with serial schedules
-  - limit concurrency by prohibiting interleaving of operations
-  - unacceptable in practice
-  - solution: determine which schedules are equivalent to a serial schedule and allow those to occur
-- serializable schedule of ``n`` transactions
-  - equivalent to some serial schedule of same ``n`` transactions
-- conflict equivalence: relative order of any two conflicting operations is the same in both schedules
-- serializable schedules
-  - schedule ``S`` is serializable if it is conflict equivalent to some serial schedule ``S'``
-- precedence graph: a directed graph where the vertices are the transactions (names)
-  - A schedule is conflict serializable if and only if its precedence graph is acyclic.
-- being serializable is different from being serial
-- serializable schedule gives benefit of concurrent execution (without giving up any correctness)
-- difficult to test for serializabilty in practice
-  - factors such as system load, time of transaction submission, and process priority affect ordering of operations
-- DBMS enforces protocols
-  - set of rules to ensure serializabilty